mem0ai/mem0/README.md

 2. Update: update memory of a given memory_id
 3. Search: fetch memories based on a query
 4. Get: return memories for a certain user/agent/session
-5. History: describes how a memory has changed over time
+5. History: describes how a memory has changed over time for a specific memory ID

 ```python
 # 1. Add: Store a memory from any unstructured text